Tom1358/butterflies_of_britain/README.md

     * Took out of game.html, and embedded into JavaScript directly for each butterfly with the code:
      ` let audio = new Audio('assets/sounds/sound_one.mp3');
             audio.play();`
+* Player could click on other butterflies while it was computer's turn.
+    * Added a boolean value to allow whether user could click on butterflies or not (only if 'awaiting_action' was *true* would the player be able to register a click).

 #### *Known Bugs*
 * Limitations of game:
-    * Player can click on other butterflies while it is computer's turn.
     * Even if player makes a wrong choice their turn will not finish until they have selected the same number of butterflies as the computer flashed for its turn.

 ### Further Testing